 We envision a Delaware where people from all walks of life celebrate and explore their shared humanity through the lens of Shakespearean works.

-If you’d like to explore some of the human questions at the center of THE COMEDY OF ERRORS, we offer up the following questions to spark conversation on your car ride home or in the days following your attendance at the Festival.
+If you’d like to explore some of the human questions at the center of HENRY V, we offer up the following questions to spark conversation on your car ride home or in the days following your attendance at the Summer Festival.

 As the play begins, King Henry is a new ruler looking to prove his leadership capabilities.
 Do you consider yourself a leader?
 Have you ever been placed in a position where you’ve had to prove yourself as being worthy of the role assigned to you?
 How did you go about proving yourself?
 How did you react when challenged?
 Did you see any similarities between Henry’s experiences and your own?